African soccer players denied British entry to play West Ham - WHIZ News

 Visas for the players to enter Britain take several weeks to process, the club said, and the scheduled game was confirmed only last week.

-Although the draw for the playoff round was made on Aug.
+Although UEFA made the draw for the playoff round on Aug.
 2, it was on Aug.
 9 that Viborg advanced by completing a 5-1 aggregate victory over Faeroese club B36 Tórshavn.
 Jatta scored in the 2-1 second-leg win.

+“All travel requirements, including visa applications, fall under the responsibility of the participating teams,” UEFA said Wednesday in a statement.

 Viborg is playing in European competition for the first time in 22 years.
 West Ham reached the Europa League semifinals last season.